Kneesnap/FrogLord/resources/documentation/games/greatquest/scripting.md

 GREATER_THAN_OR_EQUAL # Received number >= <number>
 ```

-### OnReceiveWhetherPlayerHasItem
+### OnReceivePlayerHasItem
 **Summary:** When the script owner receives whether the player has an item (from `SendWhetherPlayerHasItem`).
 **Supported Entity Types:** Props & Characters
 **Ghidra Reference (For Coders):** `CCharacter::OnWithItem, CProp::OnWithItem`
-**Usage:** `OnReceiveWhetherPlayerHasItem <true|false>`
+**Usage:** `OnReceivePlayerHasItem <true|false>`

-When the `SendWhetherPlayerHasItem` effect is used, the `OnReceiveWhetherPlayerHasItem` cause will run, based on whether the player had the item or not.
+When `SendPlayerHasItem <inventoryItem>` is used:
-If the player did have the item, then the cause `OnReceiveWhetherPlayerHasItem true` will execute, otherwise `OnReceiveIfPlayerHasItem false` will execute.
+ - If the player did have the item, then the cause `OnReceivePlayerHasItem true` will execute.
+ - Otherwise `OnReceivePlayerHasItem false` will execute.

-Note that there is no way to make `OnReceiveWhetherPlayerHasItem` restrict which items it will activate for.
+Note that there is no way to make `OnReceivePlayerHasItem` restrict which items it will listen for.
+The `SendPlayerHasItem <inventoryItem>` effect is what actually checks for the item, and it only shares whether the player had the item (true/false).
-Thus it would be necessary to use multiple entities (each testing for one item) in order to test for multiple items.
+Thus in order to test for multiple items it would be necessary to use multiple entities, each testing for a different item and having its own `OnReceivePlayerHasItem` listener.

 ### OnEntity
 **Summary:** Executes when the script owner interacts with a waypoint.